podio/podio-objc-platform/fields/index.md

 ## Category field

-A category field can hold one or multiple values of type `PKTCategoryOption`.
+A category field can hold one or multiple values of type `PKCCategoryOption`.
 To read the value from an item, use:

 {% highlight objective-c %}
-PKTCategoryOption *option = item[@"status"]; // 'status' is a category field
+PKCCategoryOption *option = item[@"status"]; // 'status' is a category field
 {% endhighlight %}

-To set it, you can either provide an instance of `PKTCategoryOption` or optionally provide the option ID directly if you know it:
+To set it, you can either provide an instance of `PKCCategoryOption` or optionally provide the option ID directly if you know it:

 {% highlight objective-c %}
-PKTCategoryOption *option = ...;
+PKCCategoryOption *option = ...;
 item[@"status"] = option;             // Give the full option object
 // or...
 item[@"status"] = @(option.optionID)  // Only give the option ID